eosimosu/pyproc/README.md

     ‘hasheader’:0,
     ‘separator’:’,’ }

-should make the program run and open the file data.csv and write the meta data it calculates to metadata.json.
+This would make the program run and open the file data.csv and write the meta data it calculates to metadata.json.
+Include sample params files CSVcarsparams.json and JSONcarsparams.json.

 Author: Emmanuel Osimosu